saif-mal1k/virtual-assistant/README.md

 8. open google chrome

 9. some simple queries
-    - age of salman khan
+    - age of milky way
     - height of mount everest
     - when was Aryabhatta born
     - prime minister of india